 Twin pregnancies are at a higher risk of iron deficiency and anemia, so ensure your LMC checks your iron levels.
 Calcium is important as it not only helps your baby grow strong bones, but it also helps grow a healthy heart, nerves, muscles and blood clotting abilities.
 Folic acid has been proven to lower the risk of certain birth defects.
 So ask your LMC about the best prenatal vitamin to cover all of these nutrients.

 Dehydration is a real risk with a twin pregnancy as it can increase your risk of premature labour and early delivery.
 So you need to make sure you are drinking lots of water.
 Never go anywhere without your trusty water bottle and make sure you sip it all day long.

-With an increased water intake, you will have increased trips to the bathroom.
+With increased water intake, you will have increased trips to the bathroom.
 But this is a good way to check your fluid levels.
 If you are drinking enough then your urine will be clear or pale yellow.
-But if you are not drinking enough it will be a dark yellow colour and potentially have a strong odour.
+But if you are not drinking enough it will be a dark yellow color and potentially have a strong odor.
 Adjust your fluid intake accordingly.

 Twin Pregnancy Symptoms

 You will likely experience some of these twin pregnancy symptoms before your babies arrive.
 Here is how you can manage them.